 Won’t abolishing the police create chaos and crime?
 How will we stay safe?

-Police abolition work is not about snapping our fingers and instantly defunding every department in the world.
-Rather, we’re talking about a process of strategically reallocating resources, funding, and responsibility away from police and toward community-based models of safety, support, and prevention.
+Abolition is not about snapping our fingers and instantly defunding every department in the world.
+Rather, we’re talking about a process of strategically shifting resources, funding, and responsibility away from punishment and toward prevention; away from police and prisons and toward the systems and services that support real wellness and safety—human needs like housing, child care, health care, and beyond.

 The people who respond to crises in our community should be the people who are best-equipped to deal with those crises.
-Rather than strangers armed with guns, who very likely do not live in the neighborhoods they’re patrolling, we want to create space for more mental health service providers, violence prevention specialists, social workers, victim/survivor advocates, elders and spiritual leaders, neighbors and friends—all of the people who really make up the fabric of a community—to look out for one another.
+Rather than strangers armed with guns, we want to create space for more mental health service providers, violence prevention specialists, social workers, victim/survivor advocates, elders and spiritual leaders, neighbors and friends—all of the people who really make up the fabric of a community—to look out for one another.
 For some real-world models of what this can look like, check out the “abolition in practice” section on our Resources page.

 But what about armed bank robbers, murderers, and supervillains?

 Sure, in the transition process, we may need a small, specialized class of public servants whose job it is to respond to violence.
 But part of what we’re talking about here is what role police (and the billions of dollars we invest in them) play in our society.
 Right now, only a small fraction of police work involves responding to violence; more often, they’re making traffic stops, arresting petty drug users, harassing Black and Brown people, and engaging in a range of “broken windows policing” behaviors that only serve to keep more people under the thumb of the criminal justice system.

 But why not fund the police and these alternatives too?
 Why is it an either/or?